va loans for michigan veterans

 • Loan-to-Value Ratio: Lower LTV ratios may qualify for rate discounts

-Starting January 1st, 2020, the Veterans Administration has removed the maximum loan amount cap for borrowers will full entitlement.
-VA does not set a cap on how much you can borrow to finance your home therefore you can borrow very large loan amounts with no down payment required.
+Starting January 1st, 2020, the Veterans Administration removed the maximum loan amount cap for borrowers with full entitlement.
+Michigan VA loans have no cap on how much you can borrow to finance your home — meaning Michigan veterans can purchase higher-priced homes in markets like Ann Arbor, Traverse City, or the Detroit metro with zero down payment required.

 For more information on the Max VA loan amount read: VA Circular 26-19-33 Regarding Max VA Loan Limits

-The VA loan funding fee is a one-time charge that helps sustain the VA loan program.
+The VA loan funding fee is a one-time charge that helps sustain the VA loan program for future Michigan veterans.
 This fee varies based on military service, loan type, and down payment amount.

 Current VA Funding Fee Rates